 On a night out, I now walk confidently to the bar and say, “I’ll take an iced water with a piece of lime, please.”
 That’s it.
 Water, ice, and piece of lime.
 It costs nothing, leaves me feeling hydrated and clear-headed, and I never need to hesitate or question what to order while I'm out.

 7. Finding a confident response.

 People used to encourage me to drink all the time.
 “Go on, just have one,” they'd say.
 But over time I learned to smile and simply say, “No, thanks.
 I’m not drinking at the moment.”
 Or, “No, thank you.
 I’ve got to get up early in the morning.”

 Whatever I said, I owned it.
 When people asked why I quit drinking, I'd say, "For health reasons.
 I had a break from alcohol and felt terrific, so I kept going."
 It now occupies about five seconds of the conversation when meeting someone new.
 It's never an issue when they see my confidence and conviction.

-8. Make early plans for the next morning.
+8. Making early plans for the next morning.

 I'm less likely to stay out late and be tempted to drink when I know I have a commitment the following morning.
 When I quit alcohol, I made yoga dates for 7 a.m., arranged to meet someone for a run, or made coffee plans.
 Anything that started early.

-9. Take a break from alcohol with a buddy.
+9. Finding a buddy to take a break from alcohol with.